Contribution margin ratio is calculated by dividing contribution margin figure by the net sales figure. The formula can be written as follows:

 Contribution margin percentage = ($60,000/$150,000) × 100

-The contribution margin is 40% of net sales which means 40% of sales revenue is available to cover all fixed expenses and generate profit for the business.
+The contribution margin is 40% which means 40% of the total net sales revenue generated during the year is available to cover all fixed expenses as well as generate profit for the business.

 The Monster company manufactures and sells two products.
 The data relating to sales and expenses for the last six months is given below: